10 shoulder mobility exercises and stretches for pain relief

 Use the stick to move your arms back to the starting position.

-7. Resisted Side Raise
+7. Resisted side raise

-Get 100+ similar exercises for free →Physical therapy (PT) is for more than just recovering from surgery or injury.
+Want expert care?
+Check if you're covered for our free program →Physical therapy (PT) is for more than just recovering from surgery or injury.
 It’s one of the top treatments for joint and muscle pain.
 It helps build strength, improve mobility, and reduce pain.
 And it doesn't always need to be in person.

 Hinge Health members can conveniently access customized plans or chat with their care team at home or on the go — and experience an average 68% reduction in pain* within the first 12 weeks of their program.
 Learn more*.